 Dodson, S.J., Coll, K.A., Goodwin, R.D., Hoffman, W., & Graham, J. An experience-sampling investigation of attributions and outcomes of workplace discrimination.
 Target Journal: Organizational Behavior and Human Decision Processes

 Goodwin, R.D., Dodson, S. J., Chambers, M.C., Davani, A.M., Dehghani, M., Graham, J., & Diekmann, K.A.
 Twitter observers’ moral language reveals how sexual harassment denials condemn #MeToo victims.
-Target Journal: Personnel Psychology
+Target Journal: Administrative Science Quarterly

 Rochford, K.C., Bergeron, D., Yoon, S., Dodson, S.J., & Koopman, J. Employee responses to transient loneliness in the workplace.
 Target Journal: Journal of Applied Psychology